 It took another 100 years for those who love tats to see an honest appreciation of the passion.
 There have been highlights such as the 1979 inaugural National Tattoo Association Convention in Denver, and cultural oddities like the 1999 debut of Mattel’s Butterfly Art Barbie.
 Overall, we have finally come to admire tattoos as a unique form of creativity.

 It’s about time.
-We didn’t start celebrating Tattoo Day on July 17 until 2016, and no one individual is given credit for making it official.
+We didn’t start celebrating Tattoo Day until 2016, and no one individual is given credit for making it official.
 It might have originated as a hashtag.
 Perhaps it was crowdsourced.
-What counts today is simply this: Tattoos count in a positive way.
+What counts today is simply this, tattoos count in a positive way.
 We imagine Ozi is just as proud of that as we are.